jas0nkim/amazonmws/automation.md

 	- ebay\_listing\_errors
 - procedure
 	1. go throw amazon\_items and find any price or status changes
-		- is still FBA?
+		- status check - is FBA or not, OOS?
-		- has enough stock?
-		- price changed?
+		- price check - has changed?
+		- update review count
+		- update average rating
 	1. if the amazon item is not available or not FBA any longer:
 		- make sure to check other sellers as well to click via 'new' link
 		- then end ebay listing with ebay api - **EndItem** - if necessary